robyftp/Tree/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## I used to be a banker, but I lost interest.